jbiason/blog/content/code/agile-vs-culture.md

 about the number of accidents in Asian and South American airlines.
-The book points that there is a cultural difference between those two and American people, in which the former see a larger distance between them and their superiores than the later.
+The book points that there is a cultural difference between those two and American people, in which the former see a larger distance between them and their superiors than the later.

 Why I keep recalling this?
 Because in agile teams, there is no hierarchy: the PO is as important as the junior developer; the tester has the same input